jojosfo/OpenHarness/README.md

 <tr><td><strong>Tests</strong></td><td>—</td><td>114 unit + 6 E2E suites</td></tr>
 </table>

-**2.3% of the codebase, 98% of the core tools.** Python's expressiveness + focus on the Harness architecture (no enterprise telemetry, OAuth flows, or 140 React components).
-Research-ready, not a demo.
+**Just 2.3% of the code, 98% of the essential tools**.
+Leverages Python's power with pure focus on Harness architecture—stripped of enterprise overhead like telemetry, OAuth complexity, and hundreds of React components.

 ---